Collective Impact Task Force & Workstreams: Utilizing Black-Centered Design

 “In Collective Impact Task Force we’re currently talking about equity, justice, empowerment and creating sustained fundamental progress in the Black community.
 This relates to my personal community engagement experiences as it provides an approach that is more focused on institutional and systemic level change.” – Courtney Schroeder, 2019/2020 Task Force Member

 Interested in becoming a Network contributor by supporting AALF’s Collective Impact effort?
-Contact Niila Hebert, Senior Program Director, at email@example.com.
+Contact Niila Hebert, Vice President of Network Alignment, at email@example.com.